vegaøyan world heritage

 An open cultural landscape

-Fishermen and hunters have been fishing and hunting in the area for more than 10,000 years.
-When the low-lying islands around the main island of Vega came into use around 1,500 years ago, they were initially used as fishing, hunting and gathering stations.
-The large expanse of beach with its rich animal and plant life eventually provided unique opportunities for settlement.
-For generations, the islanders have protected the islands and shaped them into a unique cultural landscape.
+Fishermen and hunters have been fishing and trapping in the area for more than 10,000 years.
+When the low the islands around the main island of Vega was first used around 1500 years ago, first as outposts for fishing, hunting and gathering.
+The large beach area with its rich animal and plant life eventually provided unique opportunities for settlement.
+Over generations, the islanders have protected the islands and shaped them into a unique cultural landscape.

 Vegaøyan is not known for large monuments or buildings.
 The island kingdom's universal value lies in the area's handing down of history and cultural traditions that have developed along a rugged coast with rich natural resources.